 Tip #7 – Dress RIGHT and avoid heart-break

 That long-awaited ski trip can go from ecstasy to agony very quickly if you haven't chosen the socks, boots, warm clothes or gloves.
-You don't want to overheat or cut off circulation to your feet, you also want don't want to be too cold or have clothes that don't fir properly.
+You don't want to overheat or cut off circulation to your feet, you also don't want to be too cold or have clothes that don't fit properly.
 The best way to guard against this is to get your equipment from someone who knows what they're talking about and spends a lot of time in the snow.
-They also need to listen to and understand your needs.
+They also listen to and understand your needs.
 Taking some extra time up front to get your equipment right will save you the hours, blood, sweat and tears that comes with rushing your decision and getting the wrong gear.

 BONUS #1 – Tips For A SPECTACULAR Time At The Snow!!!

 On your way to the snow, it's important to stay up-to-date on the latest weather and traffic reports.
 Here are some ways you can do that: